ryanrocksforever/beverageBot/robot/config/README_AI_SETUP.md

 - Use the Stop button to immediately halt any AI operation
 - AI navigation includes obstacle detection and safety concerns
 - Always supervise the robot during AI operations
+- Exploration mode has a "Safety First" option that prioritizes collision avoidance
+- The robot will automatically back up and turn when obstacles are detected

 ## API Key Security